jjguglielmi/How-Powerful-are-Skip-Connections-in-Neural-Architecture-Search-without-Training/README.md

 ## Architectures for datasets with metrics
-You can find all the csv files with the all 15625 architectures applied to each dataset with a batch_size of 32, representing the respective dataset, the structure of the architecture, the metric NASWOT, the correspondent test-accuracy and at the end the execution time.
-All the plots reported in the file plots.py, are based on the same batch size.
+You can find all the csv files (from the `step1_and_2.py`)with the all 15625 architectures applied to each dataset with a batch_size of 32, representing the respective dataset, the structure of the architecture, the metric NASWOT, the correspondent test-accuracy and at the end the execution time.
+All the plots reported in the file `plots.py`, are based on the same batch size.
 ## How to run the code
 - Install [PyTorch](https://pytorch.org/) for your system (v1.5.0 or later).
 - Install the package: `pip install .` (add `-e` for editable mode) -- note that all dependencies other than pytorch will be automatically installed.